Skip to main content

 Run Upload Tasks

-After building, execute Gradle tasks to upload symbol files:
+After the build completes, run the Gradle tasks to upload symbol files:

 # Upload ProGuard/R8 mapping file